 Dr Courtney explains the benefits of juicing raw cannabis

-In the video ‘LEAF’, Dr Courtney describes the benefits of juicing raw cannabis.
+In the video ‘LEAF’, Dr Courtney describes what he considers the benefits of juicing raw cannabis.
 Kirsten Peskuski also features in the film, who used fresh cannabis to treat systemic lupus, rheumatoid arthritis and endometriosis:

 Drawbacks & risks of consuming raw cannabis